Code-Institute-Submissions/milestone-project-61/TESTING.md

 - Re-added [animation delay class to company logo](#home-mobile) on the home section.
 - Corrected the [visibility of the "About Us" navigation chevrons](#about-mobile).
 - Preventing a user from being able to [submit an empty string as a name value](#about-mobile) in the "About You" form.
+- Fixed the URL's for the src attributes for the [map popup images and gifs](#map: mobile).

 ## Bugs Unfixed
 - The conditional logic statements in the [arcGIS.js](assets/js/arcGIS.js) file the work sufficiently and return no errors.
 However, their high cyclomatic complexity number of 17 remains high.
 This bug will be fixed by refactoring the statements.
+- On some devices, the user has to click towards the bottom of a marker icon on the map to open the popup.
+I will need to learn more about the esri Marker/popups used by ArcGis to be able to solve this.